RAMTO/RAMTO/README.md

 # Hi there 👋

-##  I am Martin and I love coding, learning and teaching 🤓
+##  My name is Martin and I love coding, learning and teaching 🤓

 Passionate about decentralization & blockchain technology 💻